igor37/exorg/README.md

 # Exorg

-Small CLI tool for exporting org-mode documents.
+Small tool for exporting org-mode documents to PDF or source files directly from the terminal, without opening them manually in Emacs etc.

-The main reason for its existence is that I like using Emacs not nearly as much as writing org-mode documents and wanted a simple command(and keybindings in Vim) for easily exporting the contents.

 # Features
 - LaTeX PDF export via Emacs or Pandoc